 In New Zealand, you can have 100 subsidised syringes on a prescription if insulin is also on the prescription or if the prescription is endorsed as being for a patient using insulin.
 Your doctor can write more than one prescription.
 Read more about syringes from Diabetes NZ.

 Insulin pens are similar in size and shape to a writing pen.
 Pens make measuring and injecting your insulin easier and are easy to carry around.
 Insulin pens are not pre-fitted with needles.
 A suitably sized needle has to be attached to the pen.
 There are 2 types of pen devices available in New Zealand: reusable and disposable.

 Reusable pens allow you to replace the insulin cartridge.
 When the cartridge runs out or expires, it is removed from the pen, thrown away and a new cartridge is fitted into the same pen.

 In New Zealand, insulin is supplied by Novo Nordisk, Eli Lilly and Sanofi-Aventis.
-It is important to use the correct insulin brand in the correct pen.
-For example, Lilly pen will use Lilly insulin cartridges, a Novo-Nordisk pen will use Novo-Nordisk insulin cartridges, etc.
+It is important to use the correct insulin brand in the correct pen, eg, Lilly pen will use Lilly insulin cartridges, a Novo-Nordisk pen will use Novo-Nordisk insulin cartridges, etc.

 These pens have an insulin cartridge pre-fitted into the pen that cannot be removed.
 When the insulin runs out, the pen is thrown away and a new pen is required.

 Insulin pens are not pre-fitted with needles.
 A suitably sized needle has to be attached to the pen.
-Needle sizes are measured by their thinness (gauge) and their length (in mm); for example 31 gauge x 8 mm.
-The higher the gauge, the thinner the needle; for example, a 31 gauge needle is thinner than a 28 gauge needle.
+Needle sizes are measured by their thinness (gauge) and their length (in mm), eg, 31 gauge x 8 mm.
+The higher the gauge, the thinner the needle, eg, a 31 gauge needle is thinner than a 28 gauge needle.

 - 29 gauge x 12.7 mm